 He will work with you to create a customized plan of action for yourself or your organization.
-Peter is an adventurous person, he is a basketball player since school times, represent schools and organisation in the National Tournament.
+Peter is an adventurous person, he is a basketball player since school times, representing schools and organizations in the National Tournament.

-He is also active in track and fields, participated in school events and national events and got a bronze medal for his Long Jump events and a silver medal in his 100M run.
+He is also active in track and field, participated in school events and national events and got a bronze medal for his Long Jump events and a silver medal in his 100M run.

 He is enlisted into National Services as Naval personnel, a Section IC in his department.
 Appointed to Acting Platoon Sergeant during his Reservist.

 During school times, he is a class monitor and a school prefect during his primary school time.
 Become a youth leader in a later stage.
-With all the exposal created him a leader by nature, able to train and guide people.
+All the exposal created him a leader by nature, able to train and guide people.